 You definitely don’t want to leave your stepmom or stepdad out of the family portraits.
-Tell your photographer about your parents and stepparents so that they know how to create the perfect wedding album for you.
+Tell your wedding photographer about your parents and stepparents so that they know how to create the perfect wedding album for you.
 Keep in mind that your parents aren’t on the best terms, you may have to take family photos separately.

 Give them VIP seating

-When creating your seating plan pay attention where you place your stepparents.
+When creating your seating plan pay attention to where you place your stepparents.
 You don’t want to accidentally throw them at a table with your college friends or coworkers, after all, they’re VIPs!
 They should be seated with their spouses, either at the head table with the rest of your wedding party or at a table nearby.
 Remember, if your parents don’t get along they (and their current spouses) should probably be seated a healthy distance away from one another.

 Dance with them